Kmatt1217/matgtm-architecture/README.md

 ### (Optional) 4) GAF-based 2D Encoding for Time Series
 Trend signals can be transformed into 2D representations (e.g., Gramian Angular Field) and encoded with a CNN backbone to enrich temporal pattern extraction.

+## Limitations

+- **GAF preprocessing and generalization.** The model relies on Gramian Angular Field (GAF) transformation, which adds an extra preprocessing step and may not transfer well to time-series with irregular sampling or very different signal characteristics.

+- **Fixed-size 2D encoding can lose temporal detail.** Converting time series into fixed-resolution 2D images can reduce temporal resolution and may cause information loss for highly dynamic or sparse trend patterns.

+- **Partial opacity of latent-query behavior.** While latent queries improve efficiency and offer interpretability via attention, their internal behavior can remain hard to characterize—especially under different query sparsity levels or across diverse product categories.

 ---
 ## Repository Structure